lukekivi/Distributed-Image-Processing/README.md

 ```

 ### Test 23 - Random
+Nodes have a 60% chance of injecting a load delay and always accept the task.
+Used to compare against other consistent node values.

 |                 | **Node Zero** | **Node One** | **Node Two** | **Node Three** |
 |:---------------:|:-------------:|--------------|--------------|----------------|